OpenBB-finance/OpenBB/website/content/bot/reference/discord/economy/indices.md

 # indices

 This command provides a real-time overview of the major US stock indices, such as the Dow Jones Industrial Average, the S&P 500, and the NASDAQ Composite.
 It displays the most current index values, as well as the percentage change from the previous day.
-Additionally, it shows the indices' highs and lows for the day, and the total volume traded on that day.

 ### Usage